ubidots/ubidots-c-sharp/README.md

 A Variable contains different values over time, you can have multiple Variables in a DataSource.

-If you want to access to a variable using its ID, you can call the method GetVariable() that receives a string containing the ID of the Variable.
-Let's asume we have a Variable with an ID: _"hp7ikZQCTf3bjnjjcQo9"_.
+If you want to access a variable using its ID, you can call the method GetVariable() which receives a string containing the ID of the Variable.
+Let's asume we have a Variable with the ID: _"hp7ikZQCTf3bjnjjcQo9"_.

 ```csharp
 Variable ExampleVariable = Api.GetVariable("hp7ikZQCTf3bjnjjcQo9");
 ```

-If you want to get the list of all variables there are two ways we can do that:
+If you want to get the list of all variables there are two ways to do it:

-1. By using the method GetVariables() of the ApiClient class that will return a list with all the Variables in our account.
+1. By using the method GetVariables() of the ApiClient class, which will return a list with all the Variables in your account.
-2. By using the method GetVariables() of the DataSource class that will return a list with all the Variables of the DataSource.
+2. By using the method GetVariables() of the DataSource class, which will return a list with all the Variables of the DataSource.

 ```csharp
 // Using ApiClient class